Tamagawa Products for Elliptic Curves Over Number Fields: Introduction

 to be the infimum and supremum of the average Tamagawa product over number fields $K$ with degree $d$.

-It is a conjecture of Ono \cite{onoconj} that as $d \to \infty,$ the limit infimum of $t^{-}(d)$ is 0, the limit supremum of $t^{+}(d)$ is 1, the limit infimum of $\mu^{-}(d)$ is 1, and the limit supremum of $\mu^{+}(d)$ is $\infty$.
-With the following theorem, we confirm the conjecture.
+Ono \cite{onoconj} conjecture that as $d \to \infty,$ the limit infimum of $t^{-}(d)$ is 0, the limit supremum of $t^{+}(d)$ is 1, the limit infimum of $\mu^{-}(d)$ is 1, and the limit supremum of $\mu^{+}(d)$ is $\infty$.
+We confirm the conjecture in the following theorem.

 \begin{theorem} We have